SuperCh-SE-NCSU/ProjectScraping/README.md

 ### Develop Phase

   (1).
-Crawl craglist to get model and other information and send the information to users's emails（there is a demo now)
+Crawl craigslist to get price and other information and send the information to subscribed users's emails (there is a demo now)

   (2).
 Post to get the price from kbb (to do)